Key Stage 4

 Sport

-The purpose of this BTEC Sport course is to develop pupil confidence in their sporting abilities enabling them to confidently apply skills and qualities which can be attained through sporting participation and coaching to be taken into adult and working life.
-The course aims to engage, or in some cases, re-engage pupils to create a positive learning environment to participate in sport and active leisure.
-This qualification will provide pupils with the opportunity to access further and higher educational opportunities in sport and leisure, as well as act as the first step towards a career in the sport and active leisure industry.
+The purpose of this BTEC Sport course is to develop pupil confidence in their sporting abilities and knowledge, enabling them to confidently apply skills and qualities which can be attained through sporting participation and coaching to be taken into adult and working life.
+The course aims to engage, or in some cases, re-engage pupils to create a positive learning environment to participate in sport and active leisure and

-The course is facilitated through a number of units of learning which look at developing pupils’ baseline knowledge of sport and leisure service sectors.
+The course is facilitated through a number of units of learning which look at developing pupils’ baseline knowledge of sport and leisure, as well as skills which are sector specific.
 These aim to enable learners to gain a coherent knowledge and understanding of the requirements for sporting participation, sports coaching, identification of personal strengths and areas for improvement, developing work and sector skills that pupils can use to progress to further and higher learning as well as into employment.

 Vocational Studies